geoffchisnall/geoffchisnall.github.io/_posts/2021-06-02-African-Digital-Forensics-CTF-Week-1.md

 ![week1](/assets/img/ctf/dfir/week1/1.0 recyclebin.png)

-There was only one file in there so we can easily see that it the intended file and we can see the date and time it was deleted.
+There was only one file in there so we can easily see that it's the intended file and we can see the date and time it was deleted.

 ![week1](/assets/img/ctf/dfir/week1/1.1 deleted.png)